shivannis/xandr-docs-public/xandr-docs/digital-platform-api/offline-attribution-report.md

 ---
 title: Digital Platform API - Offline Attribution Report
-description: Use the offline attribution report to track in-store purchases.
+description: Use the Offline Attribution report to track in-store purchases.
 It is only available to clients with offline sales attribution enabled for their line items. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Offline attribution report
+# Digital Platform API - Offline Attribution report

 The Offline Attribution report is used to analyze your line item's performance in influencing in-store purchases among your target audiences.
 The Offline Attribution report is only accessible to clients who have Offline Sales Attribution enabled for their line items.